 Setting Up the Aquarium

-Assemble everything you need to set up your tank, including:
+Gather together everything you need to set up your aquarium, including the following:

 How to Set up Your Aquarium

-- Rinse the sand or gravel under running water to remove dust
+1. Wash the substrate under running water to remove debris and dust.

-- Fit the filter and heater in the tank, but don’t switch them on.
+3. Add the filter and heater to the tank, but leave them switched off for now.

-- Rinse the tank décor to get rid of dust, and arrange everything in the aquarium.
+5. Rinse the tank décor to remove dust, and then arrange your decorations in the tank.

-- Switch on the heater and filter.
-If you have live plants in the tank, you’ll need to have the lights on for up to 10 hours a day.
+7. Activate the heater and filter.
+If you have live plants in your tank, you must have the lights switched on for eight to ten hours daily.

 Health and Disease

-Also, loaches are very sensitive to some medications, so you should always treat them in a separate hospital tank.
+You should also note that these loaches can be sensitive to certain fish medications, so we recommend treating them in a separate hospital tank.

 Signs of Good Health